 Finding the number of available channels on a receiver is very simple.
 However, finding out how much power each of those channels is capable of outputting is slightly more complicated.
 When I say slightly, I actually mean ridiculously complicated.
 For years manufacturers have toyed with consumers in regards to specifications and how they are measured.
 Each manufacturer does it differently, so its very difficult to know exactly what they mean.

 My suggestion is to make sure you have a somewhat recent A/V receiver that fits your input and output needs and you should be perfectly fine.
-You likely will not be powering massive speakers with this receiver so power shouldn't be an issue.
+You likely will not be powering massive speakers with this receiver (our guide) so power shouldn't be an issue.
 If you want to learn more about amplifier/receiver power

 Here's a list of all of the different types of speakers with our recommended options.
 I'm not putting ridiculously priced speakers on this list because I'm looking to maximize the quality while keeping the price as reasonable as possible.
 Of course, an $800 Klipsch speaker is going to outperform most other models, but being realistic, 95% of people are not looking to invest that kind of money into speakers.
 I love great surround sound, but there's no need to overspend on an entire system.
 There are many great options out there at amazing prices.